MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/windows-xr-plugin.md

 ---
-title: Using Windows XR plugin
+title: Using the Windows XR plugin
 description: Learn how to setup your Unity projects with and without MRTK using Windows XR support.
 author: hferrone
 ms.author: alexturn